Last updated: 1 November 2024

 2020

-The US Department of State report noted that local organisations stated that LGBT people were vulnerable to harassment, discrimination, and blackmail, and felt unsafe and unwelcome in churches.
+According to a US Department of State report, local organisations stated that LGBT people were vulnerable to harassment, discrimination, and blackmail, and felt unsafe and unwelcome in churches.
 Transgender people experienced discrimination when presenting documents which didn’t correspond with their identity.
 A local organisation noted a decline in the arrest and detention of LGBT community members but found that half of gay men had experienced being assaulted, and 64% had been disowned by their families.
 27% of lesbians reported harassment, assault, or disownment.

 2019